International Peace Garden – 2018 National Finalist

-Situated along the border of Manitoba and North Dakota, the International Peace Garden (IPG) was erected as a symbolic reminder of peace between Canada and the United States in 1932.
+Situated along the border of Manitoba and North Dakota, the International Peace Garden (IPG) was established in 1932 as a symbolic reminder of peace between Canada and the United States.
 Today it continues to thrive as a symbol of peace and a place of beauty and reflection.

 Thousands of annuals are planted each year to create a formal garden space that is both brilliant and colourful.
 The aspen woodland and lake landscape of the Turtle Mountain creates a stunning backdrop for the formal and structured floral designs.